 It is easier to know what the law "is" than what the law "should be."
 Equal employment laws, for example, have specific statutes, rules, and decisions about racial discrimination.
 There are always difficult issues of interpretation and decision, which is why courts will resolve differing views.
 But how can we know the more fundamental "ought" or "should" of human equality?
 For example, how do we know that "all men are created equal" (from the Declaration of Independence)?
 Setting aside for the moment questions about the equality of women, or that of slaves, who were not counted as men with equal rights at the time of the declaration-can the statement be empirically proven, or is it simply a matter of a priori knowledge?
 (A priori means "existing in the mind prior to and independent of experience.")
-Or is the statement about equality?
+Or is the statement about equality a matter of faith or belief, not really provable either scientifically or rationally?
 The dialogue between natural-law theorists and more empirically oriented theories of "what law is" will raise similar questions.
 In this book, we will focus mostly on the law as it is, but not without also raising questions about what it could or should be.